-- (a) Collecting and collating relevant information from States Parties, regional organizations, members of the non-governmental community and others engaged in promoting universality and full implementation of the Rome Statute; and - (b) Ensuring that such information is readily and widely accessible and disseminated to interested States and others."
+- Collecting and collating relevant information from States Parties, regional organizations, members of the non-governmental community and others engaged in promoting universality and full implementation of the Rome Statute; and - Ensuring that such information is readily and widely accessible and disseminated to interested States and others."

-The Secretariat therefore requests that States Parties convey, preferably by 4 October 2015, the information referred to in paragraph 6, sub-paragraph (h), of the Plan of action and annex II hereto, or submit updated information, where applicable.
+The Secretariat therefore requests that States Parties convey, preferably by 23 September 2016, the information referred to in paragraph 6, sub-paragraph (h), of the Plan of action and annex II hereto, or submit updated information, where applicable.